 Welcome to my website.
 Here you can find information on my current and upcoming shows as well as projects in development and Summer School and Workshop news.

-I am very excited about doing this new show from the US in early 2023.
+I am very excited about this new show!

 This show is currently touring the UK until the end of July 2022.
 Venue details and dates here:

 I am very proud of this show, it has been a joy to create with a wonderful cast and creative team and it is knocking them dead!
 Even if I do say so myself.
 I want to express my heartfelt thanks to all involved for making this such a great experience and such a great show!

 CLUEDO: TOURING THE UK JANUARY - JULY 2022